nodexo/upstream-proxy/README.md

 * robust
 * fast

-Plug it to an NGINX upstream, connect it to any other service - or expose it directly to the internet (port 80 and 443).

-In the future there will be a lot of [examples](https://github.com/nodexo/upstream-proxy/tree/master/examples) covering most use cases.
+In the future there will be [examples](https://github.com/nodexo/upstream-proxy/tree/master/examples) covering some use cases.

 Installation